 Meet this solar Polar Explorer made from recycled plastic

-A Dutch couple had one, no, actually two great ideas in one.
+A Dutch couple managed to combine two great ideas in one.
 Not only did they want to go to the South Pole, they also built their own polar explorer, a solar-powered vehicle constructed mostly from recycled plastic that is formed by a 3D printer.
 Clearly, they are on a world-changing mission.Weiterlesen

 – ADVERTISEMENT –